Orange-OpenSource/hurl/docs/hurl-file.md

 GET https://www.sample.net
 x-app: MY_APP  # Add a dummy header

-HTTP/1.1 302   # Check that we have a redirection
-[Asserts]
-header "Location" exists
-header "Location" contains "login"  # Check that we are redirected to the login page
+HTTP 302       # Check that we have a redirection [Asserts] header "Location" exists header "Location" contains "login"  # Check that we are redirected to the login page